GIan367/ClassroomFinder/README.md

 # classroomFinder
 All up to date code is located in the master branch.
-The master branch should only be merged to at the end of an iteration OR with the agreement of a majority team.
+The master branch should only be merged to at the end of an iteration OR with the agreement of a majority team. \n
 Java classes pertaining to Database functionality, Pathfinding, and Map Layout are located in ClassroomFinder/app/src/main/java/sewisc/classroomfinder/:
 Building.java:
 DataBaseHandler.java: